 So this post sought to help you piece everything together, and add some comments on how I did when it in the Wealthy Formula (I didn’t do well in all areas!)

-The General Idea to be Realistically Wealthy is in this Formula
+The General Idea of being Realistically Wealthy is in this Wealthy Formula

 We tackle the money side of things first.